Board of Directors

 Mr. Scheper is a cancer survivor and his journey to wellness led him to become active in various causes related to cancer, including the Cancer Support Community, where he has served as the National Board Chairperson and currently is a board member.
 He is a graduate of Thomas More College, and he and his wife, Julie Geisen Scheper, live in the historic Licking Riverside neighborhood of Covington, KY.

-She began her career with Accenture (then Andersen Consulting) in their Change Management practice and then went on to hold varying leadership positions across industries and functions, including roles at CIGNA Corporation and leading an OD practice at Alliance Consulting.
+Ms. Tyson began her career with Accenture (then Andersen Consulting) in their Change Management practice and then went on to hold varying leadership positions across industries and functions, including roles at CIGNA Corporation and leading an Organizational Development practice at Alliance Consulting.

-Ms. Tyson holds a Master’s Degree in organizational psychology from Columbia University and holds Bachelor’s Degrees in English and psychology from the College of William and Mary.
-She serves on the Board of Directors for the Cancer Support Community and on the Executive Advisory Council for the University of Richmond Robins School of Business.
-She lives in Richmond, Virginia with her husband and two sons.
+Ms. Tyson holds a Master’s Degree in organizational psychology from Columbia University and a Bachelor’s Degrees in English and psychology from the College of William and Mary.
+She lives in Pittsburgh with her husband Jeff and their two sons.

 Cancer Support Community, Chief Executive Office